ono-midori/ono-midori.github.io/techs/zguide.md

 sys     0m1.550s
 ```

 Twice as fast.
-Not bad, but let’s fire up 10 workers and see how it handles the traffic
+Not bad, but let's fire up 10 workers and see how it handles the traffic

 ```shell
 $ time mdclient2